seclorum/retroGamingMuseumVienna_8Bit/captions/oric_atmos.md

 ## Discontinued (UK): 1984
 ## Re-launched in France: 1984 - discontinued, 1987

+Here we present an Oric Atmos[1] for your entertainment, loaded with the winning entries of the annual *10-LINE BASIC PROGRAMMING COMPETITION*[2].

-The Oric Atmos [1], an upgrade to the original Oric-1, is one of the lesser-known examples of the machines of the 8-Bit Computing Era.
+The Oric Atmos is an upgrade to the original Oric-1.
+This is one of the lesser-known machines of the 8-Bit Computing Era.

+But yet, it persists as a retro- enthusiasts playground.

-This computer was released originally to compete with the ZX Spectrum and Commodore C64 systems, originally in the UK - but eventually found more favourable conditions in the personal computing market in France, where its compatability with Minitel was considered beneficial, and in Eastern-bloc nations where clones (Pravetz 8D) were produced for those behind the Iron curtain who nevertheless wanted a taste of Western computing.
+This computer was released originally to compete with the ZX Spectrum and Commodore C64 systems, originally in the UK - but eventually found more favourable conditions in the personal computing market in France, where its compatability with Minitel was considered beneficial, and in Eastern-bloc nations where clones (Pravetz 8D) were produced for the many fans of the 6502 CPU.

 In spite of its weak performance on the market in the 80's, the Oric-1 and Atmos machines still have devoted fans in the contemporary retro-computing scene.

-As a result of the love and dedication that its fans manifest, this system has been the winner of the 10-Line BASIC Programming Competition [2] for the past few years in a row - and as a personal favourite of the curator of the 8-bit exhibit, it is certain to put up a continued effort in the competition in the years to come.

-Here we present an Oric Atmos for your entertainment, loaded with the winning entries of the 10-Line BASIC Programming Competition.
+This system has consistently been the winner of the *10-LINE BASIC PROGRAMMING COMPETITION* - demonstrating that, no matter how obscure the machine, someone will find a pleasing use for it...

 Please see additional Operating Instructions for guidance on how to use this system.